Frequently Asked Questions

 The courses required for acceptance into the program are those listed as

-"pre-professional year I and II" courses in the student brochure.
+Core objectives and Program Requirements in the student brochure.

 Students are accepted based on a point system for grades obtained in those